Deadline to File Claim in Illinois' Google Lawsuit Settlement is This Weekend. Here's How to Submit Yours

-Eligible Illinois residents have less than one week left to submit their claims as part of a multi-million dollar settlement in a class-action lawsuit involving Google.
+Time is ticking for eligible Illinois residents who want to submit their claims as part of a multi-million dollar class-action lawsuit settlement involving tech giant Google.

-The lawsuit, which mirrors one recently settled with Facebook that resulted in many residents receiving checks worth nearly $400 this year, claimed the company violated the Illinois Biometric Information Privacy Act by "collecting and storing biometric data of individuals who, while residing in Illinois, appeared in a photograph in the photograph sharing and storage service known as Google Photos, without proper notice and consent."
+The lawsuit claimed the company violated the Illinois Biometric Information Privacy Act by "collecting and storing biometric data of individuals who, while residing in Illinois, appeared in a photograph in the photograph sharing and storage service known as Google Photos, without proper notice and consent."

+Similar settlements were reached with other companies, including Facebook, with the social media company paying claimants nearly $400 apiece.

 A settlement agreement was reached in the case earlier this year and now, eligible residents can file their claims.
 Google did not respond to NBC 5's request for comment, but did not admit any wrongdoing as part of the settlement agreement and denied all claims made in the lawsuit.